-In 2005, AGRM (Association of Gospel Rescue Missions), a national organization with over 100 years of experience in rescuing people, had an initiative combined with localized Missions to plant new Missions in areas where none existed.
-AGRM, in combination with the Missions in York, PA, Lancaster, PA, and Washington, DC, decided they would provide the seed money and Board for a Mission in the Scranton/Wilkes-Barre area.
-The 4 organizations hired an individual to come to the area to start a Mission.
-Initial talks were had with the formers of the Non-profit entity from 1995, and a Mission was born in Northeast PA.
-Late in 2006, the first buildings at 8 and 12 West Olive St. in Scranton were purchased.
-The Buildings were dedicated on Jan 25th, 2007.
-Meals started being served in Olive Street’s building on Friday, Saturday, Sunday, and Monday evenings.
-Over the next few years, clothing and food distributions began for the homeless and those in need.
+In 2005, CityGate Network, a national organization with over 100 years of experience in the homeless rescue business, had an initiative combined with localized missions to plant new Rescue Mission in areas where none existed.
+CityGate, in partnership with the Rescue Missions in York and Lancaster, PA, and Washington, DC, decided they would provide the seed money and a Board for Keystone Mission.
+The organizations hired an individual to come to lead the new Rescue Mission.

+In 2005, the Keystone Mission started feeding homeless individuals off the back of a box truck in Scranton.
+Late in 2006, the first buildings at 8–12 West Olive St. in Scranton were purchased.
+The buildings were dedicated on Jan 25, 2007.
+Meals started being served out of the W. Olive Street’s building on Friday–Monday evenings.
+Over the next few years, clothing and food distribution programs began for homeless and low-income individuals and families.